 Political rallies and demonstrations are common in Nepal.
-There have been recent protests and unrest related to Nepal’s new constitution.
 On occasion demonstrations have turned violent with clashes between protestors and security forces.
 In the past these protests have resulted in a number of deaths and injuries.

 New Zealanders in Nepal are advised to avoid all protests and demonstrations as there is an increased risk of violence at such events.
 We recommend monitoring local media for information on developments, following the instructions or advice of local authorities, including adhering to any curfews issued.